chitreshkr/chitreshkr/README.md

 ### Hi there, I am Chitresh Kumar 👋

-## I'm working as Data Analyst for TCS
+## I'm working as Data Analyst III for Pluralsight.

 - 🌱 I’m open to learn new developements in Deep Learning,NLP and Big Data
 - 👯 I’m looking to collaborate with other data enthusiasts